Connect with others who understand.

 • Number of areas in the body affected by lymphoma

-• How well they are able to complete everyday tasks
+• How well someone can complete everyday tasks

 Talk With Others Who Understand